 You should consider having a very serious conversation not only about how bills will be paid but also about how much will be saved.
 You should discuss if the money will be invested in stocks, kept in a savings account, or a combination of the two.

 Things you should be sure to talk about include:

 • Saving to buy a home or pay a mortgage

 • Credit card debt

 It is important to have a roadmap and your goals laid out so that once you’re married, you can work together to stay on course and achieve these goals.
 If you plan appropriately, it should mitigate the amount of stress and tension financial crisis and conflict may cause.

-Having this conversation sooner rather than later, will limit the amount of tension involved in the conversation if you and your future spouse having differing goals or opinions.
+Having this conversation sooner rather than later will limit the amount of tension involved in the conversation if you and your future spouse have differing goals or opinions.